Using the Price-to-Earnings Ratio as a Quick Way to Value a Stock

 For the sake of conservatism, you should probably always prefer the diluted earnings per share when calculating the P/E ratio so you account for the potential or expected dilution that can or will occur due to things like stock options or convertible preferred stock.

 This is especially useful because, if you invert the p/e ratio by taking it divided by 1, you can calculate a stock's earnings yield.
 This can allow you to more easily compare the return you are actually earning from the underlying company's business to other investments such as Treasury bills, bonds, and notes, certificates of deposit and money markets, real estate, and more.

 The great news if you are inexperienced with investing is that most financial portals and stock market research sites will automatically figure the price-to-earnings ratio for you.
 Once you have the magic number, it's time you begin wielding its power.
-It can help you differentiate between a less-than-perfect stock that is selling at a high price because it is the latest fad among stock analysts and a great company which may have fallen out of favor and is selling for a fraction of what it is truly worth.
+It can help you differentiate between a less-than-perfect stock that is selling at a high price because it is the latest fad among stock analysts and a great company that may have fallen out of favor and is selling for a fraction of what it is truly worth.